magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_shapes_superpos.md

 The two figures show that the magnetization is zero outside of the cylinder, as well as in the overlap region where the two magnetizations cancel.

-Finally we want to show that the superposition gives the same result as a computation from the CylinderSegment solution.
+Finally, we want to show that the superposition gives the same result as a computation from the CylinderSegment solution.

 ```{code-cell} ipython3
 from magpylib.magnet import Cylinder, CylinderSegment